PablloZz/landing-page/README.md

 # landing-page
-Create the Landing Page for The Odin Project course to consolidate my understanding CSS and Flexbox.
+Create the Landing Page for The Spice Hotel, complete The Odin Project's task and to consolidate my understanding CSS and Flexbox.